TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 2/1 Chronicles 2.12.md

 ---

-and Boaz begat Obed, and Obed begat Jesse;
+and Boaz became the father of Obed, and Obed became the father of Jesse;